Skip to content

 (Windows) Setting up a development environment

-Create a virtual environment with virtualenv.
-See Windows - install virtualenv if you need help setting up.
+Create a virtual environment with venv.
+See Venv if you need help setting up.

 Then, with GitHub Desktop, clone the repo using the following url